jaheyns/CfdOF/.github/ISSUE_TEMPLATE/feature.md

 ---

-This is a community, open-source project and unfortunately we do not have the resources do implement features on demand.
+This is a community, open-source project and unfortunately we do not have the resources to implement features on demand.
 We will try to keep your request in mind, however!